 Puma – Nigel

-Unfortunately due to Nigel’s Exotropia, the charity had to make the very difficult decision to take him off-show until his new enclosure was completed.
-After having a couple of near misses with the pool inside A.H.E, due to his diminishing eyesight, it was no longer safe for him to be in there.
-Now that he is settled into his amazing new sensory enclosure, you can see him again!
+Unfortunately due to Nigel’s Exotropia, the charity had to create a custom built enclosure for him to get used to befre his sight might go completely.
+Niegl settled into his amazing enclosure on our natutre reserve brillinatly.
 However, Nigel has had a bumpy journey and developed Chronic Arthritis in his shoulder, leading to a big medical decision by the park to amputate his leg.
 This beautiful cat has stolen the hearts of both staff and visitors as he powers through his illnesses and bounces back each time!
 Learn about Nigel on your visit and why not visit his JustGiving page to find out how you might be able to help.

 Pumas originate from America, and were spotted at such widespread areas that they got given many different names by local tribes & explorers; known as a cougar, mountain lion, Florida panther or Catamount.
 In-fact, there are actually over 80 different names for these cats & unlike most other species they do not live in packs, they prefer a solitary lifestyle.